hungcq/knowledge-repo/it/microservices-patterns/terms.md

   - A cluster of domain objects within a boundary that can be treated as a unit
   - Consist of a root entity and possibly one or more other entities and value objects
 - Domain event (in DDD): sth happened to an agg (eg state change)
+- Authentication: verify the identity of the principal (app or human) that is attempting to access the app
+- Authorization: verify that the principal is allowed to perform the requested operation on the specified data:
+  - Role-based security: assign each user one or more roles that grant them permission to invoke particular operations
+  - Access control list: grant users or roles permission to perform an operation on a particular business object or aggregate
+- Audit: track the operations that a principal performs in order to detect security issues, help CS & enforce compliance
+- Trace (in distributed tracing): represent an external request, consist of one or more spans
+- Span (in distributed tracing): represent an operation.
+Key attributes: operation name, start & end time.
+- Aspect oriented programming (AOP) (~middleware in Node): automatically intercept each service method call & perform an action

 - Strangler app: new app consisting of microservices, developed by implementing new functionality as services and extracting services from the monolith